 Featured: Tim Shaw, Mother The Air Is Blue the Air Is Dangerous, Immersive gallery installation (chairs, tables, revolving trays, projected images, sound and haze).
 Courtesy of the artist.

-Support for the exhibition is provided by members of The San Diego Museum of Art and the County of San Diego Community Enhancement Program.
+Support for the exhibition is provided by Taffin and Gene Ray, the members of The San Diego Museum of Art and the County of San Diego Community Enhancement Program.
 Institutional support for the Museum is provided by the City of San Diego Commission for Arts and Culture.